 Take a Holiday Tour

-If your time in Chicago is short, take a holiday tour that focuses on Chicago’s holiday attractions:
+If you enjoy guided tours, join a holiday tour that focuses on Chicago’s holiday attractions:

 Holiday Hike: Festive Food & Walking Tour